Bed bugs and how to treat them

 How to prevent bed bugs?

 To avoid bringing these unwanted pests into your home you’ll need to ensure that you take some minor precautions, particularly when travelling.
 There have been reports of increased bed bug infestations even in high-end hotels.
-It seems more a result of the increased trend for people to travel more.
+It seems more a result of the increasing trend for people to travel more.
 The availability now of short-term holiday rental properties and locations with a high turnover of visitors has enabled bed bugs to thrive.
 Even cinemas have been known to house bed bugs in the upholstery of the seats.

 A good rule of thumb is to check suitcases when you are travelling and before leaving the hotel to make sure nothing has crawled into the suitcase whilst on the floor.
 Alternatively, why not use the suitcase stand often found in hotel rooms to help elevate the suitcase?